GoogleChrome/budget.json/README.md

 This repository tracks the current `budget.json` format as well as upcoming changes and features. `budget.json` is the format used by [Lighthouse](https://github.com/GoogleChrome/lighthouse) for declaring performance budgets.

+NOTE: The Lighthouse npm module is updated periodically, so it doesn't necessarily reflect very recent code changes.
+Features affected by this are noted in the API docs below.
+If you don't want to wait for the updated npm package, you can install Lighthouse directly from [Github](https://github.com/GoogleChrome/lighthouse) to get the most up-to-date code.

 ## Sample budget.json file
 The `budget.json` file is an array containing one or more `Budget` objects.